kareemknowscode/ca-economy-outages/README.md

 To test this, we plan on using the TVD to compare these two categorical distributions, and we will test at the 5% significance level.

-**INSERT PLOT HERE (maybe)**

 In our permutation test, we shuffled `‘CAUSE.CATEGORY’` 1000 times.

-**INSERT DISTRIBUTION OF TVDS (HISTOGRAM)**
+<iframe src="assets/plots/missingness analysis plots/nmar-analysis-tvd-plot.html" width=600 height=400 frameBorder=0></iframe>

-Wrapping up our test, we found that the p-value of the test ended up being `p = 0.00099`, which is far below our significance level of 5%.
+Wrapping up our test, we found that the p-value of the test  `p = 0.00099` is far below our significance level of 5%.
 From this, we rejected the null hypothesis, meaning that there is a high probability that the distributions we tested are different, which in turn implies that there is a high likelihood of the data being MAR.

 ---
 ## Hypothesis Testing